jxlin/RoboND-Kinematics-Project/REPORT.md

 5->6  |   -pi/2    |   0    | 0      | q6
 6->EE |     0      |   0    | 0.303  | 0

+We haven't include the orientation compensation of the gripper frame because we will deal with it separately.

 ### **2. Derivation of joint-joint transforms and total End Effector transform**

 Recall the DH transformation matrix from frame *i-1* to frame *i*.